 - Most importantly, don’t use the common “sorry, but” formula.
 It’s insincere and makes you look angry.
 Not: “I’m sorry I overreacted, but you were not clear about your instructions.”

-In many business writing courses, I hear from clients they worry an apology intimates they are weak or error-prone.
-Don’t fall into this insincere power-broking writing formula.
+In many business writing courses, I hear from clients who worry an apology shows they are weak or error-prone.
+Don’t fall into this insincere, power-broking writing formula.
 Good business communication fosters connection and relationships, not a false power dance.